wanchaol/Coding/CodingDoc.md

 If we draw recursion tree of above recursive solution, we can observe that it many overlapping subproblems.
 Like other dynamic programming problems, it can be solved by filling a table in bottom up manner.

 The C++ implementation is under the directory.

+#### Permutations

+Given a collection of distinct numbers, return all possible permutations.

+For example,
+[1,2,3] have the following permutations:

+	[1,2,3], [1,3,2], [2,1,3], [2,3,1], [3,1,2], and [3,2,1].

+Solution: find recursive relationship!!!

+Basic idea: permutation of A[1..n] equals to

+	A[1] + permutation of (A[1..n] - A[1])
+	A[2] + permutation of (A[1..n] - A[2])
+	...
+	A[n] + permutation of (A[1..n] - A[n])

+Backtracking, with swap between the starting index and the looping variable.

+#### Combinations

+Key: Select the first one of the 1-n as the first element of a combination, then select k-1 numbers starting from the i+1 index of the array(since i is selected!).
+After recursive, remove the current i selection, then select the second,third....of 1-n as the first one.

+See the code in the directory.

+#### Combination Sum II
+Need to check duplicate, since after it has been sorted, the there will be two duplicates adjacent, and backtrack the duplicates will yields the duplicates in the final results.